© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Market Cross is a scheduled monument protected by Historic England under reference 1012658.
 View the official record →

-Market Cross is a medieval cross that stands in Staffordshire and represents a significant example of urban market infrastructure from the medieval period.
+Market Cross is a medieval market cross located in Staffordshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012658.

 Market Cross is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012658.